 A few days later, on August 4, the German army rushed towards Wissembourg where it came up against General Douai's division during a furious battle on Geisberg hill.

-At dawn on August 6, the battle started a little by chance, when soldiers from both sides who had gone to get water on the banks of the Sauer, a stone's throw from Morsbronn-les-Bains , exchange the first shots.
-Mac Mahon launches his troops to attack against a German army twice as numerous.
-The loads are incessant and the day is long… It ends at Elsasshausen by the heroic charge of the Turcos (Algerian skirmishers), which enabled the French army to withdraw in the direction of Reichshoffen.
+At dawn on August 6, the battle broke out somewhat by chance when soldiers from both sides, who had gone to get water on the banks of the river, exchanged the first shots.
+Mac Mahon commanding the French forces, launches his troops to attack a German army much more numerous, better prepared, better organized...
+The charges are incessant, the violent fights...
+This improvised battle ends at the end of the day after a last heroic charge of the cavalry, infantry and Turcos, these heroic Algerian skirmishers massacred during the clashes.

 Museum of the battle of August 6, 1870